mbrukman/autogen/README.md

 files.

 Other custom tests can be added as separate scripts in the [`tests`](tests) directory.
-If the file has the suffix `_tests.sh`, it will be automatically picked up by [`tests/run_all_tests.sh`](tests/run_all_tests.sh) script, which means that `make test` will automatically run it without any other changes.
+If the file has the suffix `_test.sh`, it will be automatically picked up by [`tests/run_all_tests.sh`](tests/run_all_tests.sh) script, which means that `make test` will automatically run it without any other changes.